Terms of Service

 B) Informal resolution

-Before filing a claim, each party will use reasonable efforts to resolve the dispute informally by contacting [email protected] and providing enough information to understand and investigate the issue.
+Before filing a claim, each party will make reasonable efforts to resolve the issue informally.
+Email [email protected] with enough information to understand and investigate the dispute.

 C) Force majeure

-Neither party is liable for delay or failure to perform caused by events beyond reasonable control, including internet or hosting failures, utility outages, cyberattacks, labour disputes, supply-chain failures, natural disasters, war, terrorism, civil unrest, epidemic, government action, app store action, or third-party platform failures.
-Payment obligations are not excused by force majeure.
+Neither party is liable for delay or failure caused by an event beyond its reasonable control, including internet or hosting failure, utility outage, cyberattack, labour or supply-chain disruption, natural disaster, war, civil unrest, epidemic, government action, app-store action or third-party platform failure.
+Force majeure does not cancel payment obligations already due.

 D) Assignment

-You may not assign or transfer these Terms without our prior written consent, except to a successor in connection with a merger, reorganisation, or sale of substantially all assets, provided the successor is not a competitor and assumes all obligations.
-Porosi may assign these Terms to an affiliate or successor as part of a merger, reorganisation, financing, corporate transaction, or sale of assets.
+You may not transfer this agreement without our written consent, except to a non-competing successor that takes on every obligation as part of a merger, reorganisation or sale of substantially all assets.
+Porosi may transfer it to an affiliate or successor as part of a financing, reorganisation, merger or asset sale.

 E) Severability, waiver, and entire agreement

-If any provision is unenforceable, the remaining provisions continue in effect and the unenforceable provision will be interpreted or replaced to best achieve its lawful commercial purpose.
-Failure to enforce a provision is not a waiver.
-These Terms and incorporated documents are the entire agreement for the Services unless a signed written agreement states otherwise.
+If a clause is unenforceable, the remaining clauses stay in force and the affected clause will be interpreted or replaced as closely as law allows to achieve its commercial purpose.
+A delay in enforcing a right is not a waiver.
+These Terms and the incorporated documents form the entire agreement unless a signed agreement says otherwise.

 F) No partnership or agency

-These Terms do not create a partnership, franchise, joint venture, fiduciary relationship, employment relationship, agency, or exclusive relationship between you and Porosi.
+Nothing here creates a partnership, franchise, joint venture, fiduciary, employment, agency or exclusive relationship between you and Porosi.

 G) Export, sanctions, and anti-corruption